-Those employees who are at risk of being made redundant should be given notice of this.
+Those employees who are at risk of being made redundant should be consulted with and given notice.
 The employer must inform those affected of the reason for the proposed redundancies and the method of selection that will be used to decide which of those employees are to be made redundant.

-Where the employer proposes to make 20 or more employees redundant, it must hold a consultation period with those employees or recognised trade union representatives for not less than 30 days.
+Where the employer proposes to make 20 or more employees redundant, it must hold a consultation period with those employees or recognised trade union representatives for a minimum of 30 days.

-Where the employer proposes to make 100 or more employees redundant, the consultation period must be not less than 45 days.
+Where the employer proposes to make 100 or more employees redundant, the consultation period must be a minimum of 45 days.

 The employer must conduct a meaningful consultation and redundancy should be the last resort.
 The employer should make efforts to identify any suitable alternative roles for those employees at risk of redundancy.
 Equally, if an employee refused a suitable alternative role, this may negate his or her entitlement to a redundancy payment.

-If the employer confirms that an employee is to be made redundant, the employee is entitled to a redundancy payment providing they have been continuously employed for 2 years or more.
+If the employer confirms that an employee is to be made redundant, the employee is entitled to a redundancy payment providing they have been continuously employed for two years or more.

-The employee should first check their contract of employment to check whether there is an agreed method for calculating a redundancy payment.
+The employee should first check their contract of employment to see whether there is an agreed method for calculating a redundancy payment.
 This is called a "contractual redundancy payment".

 If the contract of employment is silent of redundancy payments, the employee will be entitled to a payment set by the Government.
 This is called a “statutory redundancy payment”.